South Korea sees imminent prospect of North ICBM test -newspaper

 By Hyonhee Shin

-SEOUL, March 14 (Reuters) - South Korea's presidential office believes North Korea could test an intercontinental ballistic missile (ICBM) as soon as Monday, local media reported, citing an unnamed source.
+SEOUL, March 14 (Reuters) - The South Korean government believes North Korea could test an intercontinental ballistic missile (ICBM) as soon as this week, local media reported, citing unnamed sources.

-Tensions on the Korean peninsula have been rising amid growing signs that Pyongyang could soon follow through on its threats to restart testing ICBMs, breaking a self-imposed 2017 moratorium.
+Tensions on the Korean peninsula have been rising amid growing signs that Pyongyang could soon follow through on its threats to restart such tests, breaking a self-imposed 2017 moratorium.

 "It is so imminent that it would be no surprise if they fire it on Monday," the report quoted Suh as saying.
 "We are taking the situation seriously."